-One of the reasons why I chose apartment living here in Romania was the fact that everything related to maintenance was easier and I didn’t have to do it: the manager would deal with the problems while I sip my coffee in the comfort of my nicely heated living room.
+One of the reasons why I chose apartment living here in Romania was the fact that everything related to maintenance was easier and I didn’t have to do it myself: the manager would deal with the problems while I sip my coffee in the comfort of my nicely heated living room.
 Well, it appears that I was a bit wrong – or at least terribly unlucky – and things are not as simple when you’re living in Romania.
-Where, apparently, if things get broken, they are left broken.
+Where, apparently, if things get broken, they are left broken for a long while.

-Ever since we moved in – and we only have two months of living here – we’ve had our fair share of problems, all of them unexpected: condensation became a real problem for our balcony because the lady below doesn’t have her closed and ours gets too hot, while her remains cold because, umm, it’s winter outside!
-But we learned to deal with this, we take care of it daily and in the end decided to take it as a minor problem.
+Ever since we moved in – and we only have two months of living here – we’ve had our fair share of problems, all of them unexpected: condensation became a real problem for our balcony because the lady below doesn’t have hers closed and ours gets too hot, while her remains cold because, umm, it’s freezing outside!
+But we learned to deal with this, we take care of it daily and in the end decided to take it as a lesson we have learned.

 But that’s not all.
 Another extremely strange things happens in our living room: our heater doesn’t work.
 At first, it worked like a charm, but a few weeks after heating started (the entire city receives its heating from the local power plant or whatever), only half of it was heated.
 Last night I just realized that it was dead cold and probably it will remain like that.

 Why?
 Well, nobody seems to know.
 I went to the manager, who recommended I should bring in a plumber.
 OK, I did that.
 The plumber decided that it’s not air in the heater (as everybody initially thought), inspected some of the pipes in the building and said that it’s nothing that can be done.
 He has no idea what might cause the problem.

 “Maybe that’s how it works,” he said, completely ignoring my claims that it certainly did its job flawlessly until very recently.
 So he took my money and left, doing nothing in return.
 I am looking to bring in another plumber, but finding one is not the easiest job on earth…